berkeley-dsep-infra/datahub/incidents/2017-05-09-gce-billing.md

 1. Identify channels for billing alerts.
 1. Identify billing threshold functions that predict when funds will run out.
+1. Establish off-cloud backups.
+The plan is to do this via nbgdrive.
+1. Start autoscaler automatically.
+It is manually started at the moment.

 ### Monitoring

 1. Setup scheduled billing reports and threshold alarms.
+1. Setup hub monitoring!
+1. The slack duplicator runs in one of the GCP clusters.
+When the clusters go down, slack messages aren't forwarded from the data8-sp17-staff slack to uc-jupyter.